cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (see {{parallel-sum-chunk-length}}).

 The circuit is denoted `SumVec`.
-Each measurements is encoded as a vector of field elements with length `length * bits`.
+Each measurements is encoded as a vector of field elements with a length of `length * bits`.
 The field elements in the encoded vector represent all the bits of the measurement vector's elements, consecutively, in LSB to MSB order.

 The validity circuit uses the `ParallelSum` gadget in {{gadget-parallel-sum}}.